 Now that you have an idea of what the cost of living in the United Kingdom is, use these estimates to start budgeting for your time abroad.

-Find the academic institution and course matching your goals on the ApplyBoard platform!
+Find the academic institution and course that matches your goals: register now on the ApplyBoard platform!

 FOOTNOTES:

-5. Times Higher Education, “The cost of studying at a university in the UK as an international student.”
+4. Sources: British Council, “Cost of studying and living in the UK” (transportation).
+University of Cambridge, “Undergraduate study – living costs” and Times Higher Education, “The cost of studying at a university in the UK as an international student” (books).